alibaba/bifrostui/packages/bui-core/src/Divider/index.en-US.md

 ### Direction of dividing line

 The default dividing line is vertical, but we also provide horizontal dividing lines.
-You can also do it through`direction` use sex to control the direction of the dividing line.
+You can also control the direction of the dividing line through the 'direction' attribute.

 ##### Vertical: Fully support the height of the parent element